Why only add?

 double suma = reduce(a, a+N, 0.0, std::plus<double>());

-The only difference to our sum
+The only difference to our sum implementations

 is, that now

-res = res + *begin
+res = res + *begin is called

-instead of res += *begin
+instead of res += *begin.

 For built-in types the compiler should produce identical code,